 I have heard about it.
 I have watched it on TV and in movies.
-There are stories which I grew up listening.
+There are stories that I grew up listening to.
 Jallianwala Bagh, where the moment you step in, you will start to visualize what would have happened there back then.
 The wounds are still the same.
 The air is still the same and not much seems to have changed after that horrific incident at Jallianwala Bagh.
 I was curious to see this place.
-Not because I was in Amritsar, but because this what everyone should visit at least once.
-To witness the struggle of India’s independence, to know that the freedom which we have got, is result of struggles and incidents like this for very long.
+Not because I was in Amritsar, but because of this what everyone should visit at least once.
+To witness the struggle of India’s independence, to know that the freedom which we have got, is the result of struggles and incidents like this for very long.
 This bagh is located in the Golden Temple compound.
-While I was travelling to Amritsar, this place the second destination of my journey.
+While I was traveling to Amritsar, this place the second destination of my journey.

 The number of round fires was generally counted on the basis of empty bullet cartridges found there.
 The British reports also stated that 379 people died and around 1100 were injured in the incident.
 Indian National Congress reported around 1000 deaths with more than 1500 wounded.
 This was a black day in the history of Indian independence.
 The House of Commons forced Dyer to retire in July 1920.
 However, the House of Lords treated him as a hero.